onbirdev/moodle-report_cart/README.md

     - Enter user IDs, date ranges, coupon codes, or statuses as needed.
 3. View the table of results with sortable columns.
 4. Check the summarized payment totals displayed below the table.
-5. Optionally, export the report for offline analysis.

 ---